Emranhossainshuvo/train-management/README.md

    D.  run <code>npm start</code>

-After completing these steps you should start the project working properly.
+After completing these steps you should start the project working properly on port localhost://3000 or localhost://5000.